junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 The angel pops out of the thin air in the Impala's backseat, panting heavily and anxiously.

 Dean snaps his eyes open, staring at the backseat from the rear mirror, then immediately turns around to stare at the angel in the eyes.
 "Cas!" he calls out.
-Joy and alarm each takes half the weight in his voice.
+Joy and alarm each take half the weight in his voice.

 Cas's eyes are wide with horror.
 He can't even form a full sentence for the first five minutes as he's breathing so violently.